markchagers/canticlejs/public/doc/howto-en.md

 # Manual

-Using CanticleJS is simple: just click the button "Start over", and CanticleJS will start generating your first image.
+Using CanticleJS is simple: just click the button "Start over", and CanticleJS will start generating a fresh image.
 You can change the settings to create different images.
 You have to click the start button again to apply changed settings such as starting points and levels, they will not affect an image being rendered.
 Some other properties do affest the image being rendered, these are marked with a <span class="icon">📍</span> icon.

 ### Formula